It was on YouTube that I first heard the meaning of the Tao Te Ching’s opening line: “道可道,非常道”:

 So if an enlightened sage demanded I tell him what the truth of the world is, I would look at him, and stay silent.

-The truth sits on a sheer peak.
+The TRUTH sits on a sheer peak.
 All the scriptures and temples exist to bring you to the foot of the mountain — to trim you down, build your strength, fit you out with the gear for the climb.
 The last thousand meters of cliff, you climb alone.

 This world is like a pond.
 Substances of every color interact, give off scents and sounds — endlessly bustling.

 In all this commotion, acid neutralizes alkali, high despises low, cold defeats heat, yin cancels yang.
 The best time of your life is followed by decline.
-Unbreakable vow of love will still be broken by death.
+Unbreakable oaths of love will still be broken by death.

 Once you see through the commotion, you see the pond’s true nature: a clear pool of autumn water — colorless, scentless, soundless, formless, meaningless, free of the grip of time.